syncfusion-content/windowsforms-docs/WindowsForms/ComboBoxBase/Getting-Started.md

 ---
 layout: post
 title: Getting Started in Windows Forms ComboBoxBase | Syncfusion
-description: creating comboboxbase
+description: Learn here about getting started with Syncfusion Windows Forms ComboBoxBase control and more details.
 platform: WindowsForms
 control: ComboBoxBase
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Windows Forms ComboBoxBase

 ComboBoxBase can be created easily through designer, by just dragging and dropping the ComboBoxBase control from the Toolbox.